The Pros and Cons of Georgetown

 The Georgetown “Hoyas” have produced some legendary performances on the court and students love to rally together for the big games.

-Georgetown is one of the few universities to offer an Early Assurance Program; Georgetown undergraduates can apply to the medical school sophomore year without ever having to take the MCAT, saving them considerable time and stress.
+Georgetown is one of the few universities to offer an Early Assurance Program; Georgetown undergraduates can apply to the medical graduate school sophomore year without ever having to take the MCAT, saving them considerable time and stress.